armondhonore/AWS_Powershell/README.md

 This project attempts to configure a default AWS environment for powershel to easily and quickly create and provision EC2 instances which a set up predetermine scripts for a remote git project.

 the profile will use a number of default credents that con be configured.
 The shell will show the user the stored AWS credentions and the default region at teh command promt.

+## The Files in WindowsPowerShell need to be editied and dropped in you Documents foler or in windows temrinalogy your home folder for it to update your profile/promt